-To start creating your tailor-made China holiday, head over to our itinerary builder and start with the Classic base itinerary.
-All of the must-visit destinations are included, but to really make the trip your own, you can add various other locations and experiences.
+To start creating your tailor-made China holiday, head over to the itinerary builder and start with one of our three China base itineraries.
+Lots of the must-visit destinations are included, but to really make the trip your own, you can add various other locations and experiences.
 It couldn’t be simpler, so what are you waiting for?

 Go to our Itinerary Builder now.

 Standing as both its political and cultural centre, China’s capital city is packed full to the brim of wonders old and new.
 Peel back layers of history with a visit to any one of its six UNESCO World Heritage Sites, or plunge yourself into its bizarre, fast-forwarded modernity.
 Whether traipsing the Great Wall, or tiptoeing around Tiananmen Square, there’s no doubt that Beijing is the home of China’s icons.Discover more

 A World Heritage old town and stunning natural scenery - it’s easy to see why Lijiang is one of China’s most popular tourist spots.
 Spend some time getting swept up in the bustle of the cobbled streets before heading into the countryside to hike in the foothills and visit traditional Naxi villages.
 This is a place where culture-rich attractions and scenic views come hand in hand.Discover more